MorenoLaQuatra/bart-it/README.md

 This repository contains the code for the pretraining BART-IT, an efficient and accurate sequence to sequence model for Italian language.

+## Notes

+As pointed out by the original author ([@gsarti_](https://twitter.com/gsarti_)) the IT5 model compared in the paper was not trained with multi-task learning, but with the regular span masking objective (as adopted from newer versions of T5).

 ## Table of Contents

 - [Model Tokenizer](#model-tokenizer)